SAML-Toolkits/php-saml/README.md

  * `validateSign` - Validates a signature (Message or Assertion).

-For more info, look at the source code; each method is documented and details about what does and how to use it are provided.
+For more info, look at the source code; each method is documented and details about what it does and how to use it are provided.
 Make sure to also check the doc folder where HTML documentation about the classes and methods is provided for SAML and SAML2.